iqfareez/mpt-backup-api/README.md

 Prerequisites: **Node** & **Python 3.10**

-> **⚠️ Careful:** Don't run too much, for one run, it will poll this data from JAKIM server about 58 times _(number of zones, it could be more than that)_ every 1.5 secs.
-It will retry when fail getting a data for a zone.
+> **⚠️ Careful:** Don't run too much (Don't DDOS JAKIM).
+For each run, it will poll this data from JAKIM server about 58 times _(number of zones, it could be more than that due to retrying)_ every 1.5 secs.

 Install required packages